dadams4/Maze-Pathfinder/README.md

 # Maze-Pathfinder
-Harry Potter themed non-recursive path finding algorithms using stacks and queues
+Harry Potter themed non-recursive path finding algorithms using stacks and queues written in C++.
+Compile with g++.